solidi/writing/77-a-tragic-american-toy-story.md

 ![The parking lot in which the incident occurred.](images/77-01a.jpeg)

+*This true story questions the historical separation embodied in the Internet meme [Barbenheimer](https://en.wikipedia.org/wiki/Barbenheimer).
+A surviving printed record confirms a brief connection between Oppenheimer's first-line contributors (inventors of the atomic bomb) and Mattel’s then-corporate players (makers of Barbie and Hot Wheels).*

 ---

 *In 1968, men of industry met in a California parking lot.
 Of them, a Mattel toy design leader, TRW and Rockwell aerospace engineers, local media filming the event, and unexpectedly, a former Manhattan Project contributor to the atomic bomb.*